 Most any running app can let you track your workouts.
 But when you're training for a 13.1-mile race, you likely want one that also provides training guidance, Fitzgerald says.
 You just have to decide how much.

-Do you want a straightforward beginner plan or a responsive program that adapts based on your run times and progress?
+Do you want a straightforward beginner training plan or a responsive program that adapts based on your run times and progress?
 What do you think about a coach giving you audio tips during your runs?

 2. What Motivates You?